Status and Features

 hls4ml

-supports Linux and requires python >=3.10. hlsml does not require a specific Linux distribution version and we recommended to follow the requirements of the HLS tool you are using.Windows and macOS are not supported.
+supports Linux [*] and requires python >=3.10. hls4ml does not require a specific Linux distribution version and we recommend following the requirements of the HLS tool you are using.Windows and macOS are not supported.
 Setting up

 hls4ml

-on these platforms, for example using the Windows Subsystem for Linux (WSL) should be possible, but we do not provide support for such use cases.BDT support has moved to the Conifer package
+on these platforms, for example using the Windows Subsystem for Linux (WSL), should be possible, but we do not provide support for such use cases.BDT support has moved to the Conifer package

 Example Models